 A quick FacePaint ad:

 6.20 pm.
-Practice session 1.
+Practise session 1.
 7.30 pm.
 In the evening, I began constructing the model PowerPoint ‘essay’.
 It’s intended as a model, rather than as a template: